LAKE MEAD CROSSING

 Fire in the Desert: I am not a huge fan of fires.
 They are in constant need of attention and they always leave a lingering smell that lasts for days.
 But with night time temps dipping into the 40s, a little campfire was a nice touch before packing it in for the night.

-Bright and Center: Open water paddle style is simple: stay covered from the sun and be as bright as possible so even a drunk boat captain can spot you out on the water.
-That’s why I always rock my neon orange shorts on open water paddles.
+Bright and Center: Open water paddle style is simple: stay covered from the sun and be as bright as possible so that even a drunk boat captain can spot you out on the water.

 Sunset for the Ages: On the first night of the trip I was treated to absolute sublime sunset.
 I ended-up staying on the water for an extra hour, just so I could have a front row seat to the show.

 Retreating Water: With the water levels dropping, there was a constant ring of wet mud surrounding the lake.
-It made exploring the shoreline a muddy proposition and made me think twice before hopping off the board as it takes excessive amount of work to clean off a muddy bootie.
+It made exploring the shoreline a muddy proposition and made me think twice before hopping off the board as it takes excessive amount of work to clean off a pair of muddy booties.

 Welcome Back: On my final day out I came across this old wooden boat that was once again seeing the light of day.
 A crack in the bow sank this wooden vessel probably some time in the 60s or 70s.
 Who would of thought that 50 years later it would resurface again for all the world to see.